 Brad Reeves Mananging Director, Freedom Truck Finance; Manager, BCR Capital, LLC; Chairman, Art House Dallas

-Mark Rodgers (Chairman) Founder, Wedgwood Circle; Principle, Clapham Group & More Partnerships
+Mark Rodgers (Chairman) Founder and President, Wedgwood Circle; Principle, Clapham Group & More Partnerships

 Drew Shirley Musician, Switchfoot

 D.J.
 Smith CEO, CiV Digital; Founder and President, Community Supply Co.